Cat4848/money-transfer-comparison-widget/README.md

 bun dev
 ```

-Then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment

+The app is deployed on Vercel and you can access it on the following link: [Money Transfer Comparison App](https://money-transfer-comparison-widget.vercel.app/)

-## What I wanted to do if I would had more time
+## What I wanted to do if I would have more time

-- when selecting the `sourceCurrency` and `targetCurrency` make sure that these 2 fields do not have the same value.
-This will make it impossible to send a quote for the same currency;
+- `sourceCurrency` and `targetCurrency` fields validation to have different values;
-- create a reusable form component to server a input group; this component will encapsulate the `div` element with `className="input-group"`;
+- create a reusable form component to serve as an input group; this component will encapsulate the `div` element with `className="input-group"`;
-- add a loading spinner for the loading state (at the moment I`m using the word _loading..._);
+- add a loading spinner for the loading state (at the moment I'm using the word _loading..._);
 - some providers have multiple quotes; right now I'm rendering the first quote in the array of quotes; I'd love to filter them by fee in ascending order;
-- filtering on the grid table; filter the quotes by: fee, rate and received amount;
+- filtering on the grid table; filter the quotes by: fee, rate and received amount.

+### Enjoy 😊